Fred Leicht: Green Bay Packers

 Leicht was among the original Packers stockholders in 1923 and one of the leading stockholders when the Packers reorganized in 1935.
 In 1935, Leicht was elected to the Packers Board of Directors, Executive Committee and elected vice president of the organization, serving as vice president until 1941.

 In 1950, Leicht was among the Green Bay citizens who went door-to-door selling Packer stock to businesses and individuals.
-In the '50s, he lead the efforts to build a new stadium for the Packers as the chair of the grounds committee and he played an influential role in selecting the site and construction of the new stadium.
+In the '50s, he led the efforts to build a new stadium for the Packers as the chair of the grounds committee and he played an influential role in selecting the site and construction of the new stadium.
 In July 1957, Green Bay mayor Otto Rachals named Leicht to the five-member Stadium Commission.
 That same month, that commission named the new structure "City Stadium" City Stadium opened September 29, 1957, when the Packers hosted the Chicago Bears in a 21–17 victory before a capacity crowd of 32,500.
 In 1965, City Stadium was renamed Lambeau Field.

 Leicht served on the Packer's executive committee until 1959 and remained on the Packers' Board of Directors until 1977.

 In 1983, Leicht was inducted into the Green Bay Packers Hall of Fame.